KassieXie/MSBA-6070/README.md

 # MSBA-6070
  Including class assignments and other course related work

-# CA2 - Decision Tree Algorithm
+# CA4 - Ensemble Models

-Goal: Perform decision tree and a sort of related activities on a dataset
+Goal: Try different emsemble methods on the same dataset(census dataset) and compare their performance.

 Dataset:
 The dataset is obtained from the Census Bureau and represents salaries of people